Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Top Terra Hydroponic Cases for Thriving Indoor Gardens

-My Hydroponic Adventure the Backyard
+My Hydroponic Adventure in the Backyard

-Living in a small Midwestern town, where the pace of life is comfortable like a favorite old flannel shirt, I found myself dreaming about growing my own food in the backyard.
+in a Midwestern town, where the pace of life is comfortable like a favorite old flannel shirt, I found myself dreaming about growing my own food in the backyard.
 The air always smelled of freshly cut grass and barbecues, with the sun shining down just right — perfect conditions for a garden.
 Now, anyone with half an ounce of sanity would think about traditional gardening, but no, not me.
-I wanted to build an system.
-I mean, who wouldn’t want to their own little fish farm integrated with a garden?
-This was going to be epic.
+I wanted to build an aquaponics system.
+I mean, who wouldn’t want to have their own little fish farm integrated with a garden?
+This going to be epic.

 With a pocketful of ambition and a head full of how-to videos and Pinterest boards, I set off one balmy afternoon armed with nothing but the remnants of an old shed I’d dismantled last summer.
 Why buy new materials when I could repurpose what I already had, right?
-I had a rusty old stock tank that once held water for my kids’ plastic pool when they were toddlers and a couple of rain barrels that had seen better days.
+I had a rusty old stock tank that once held water for my kids’ plastic pool back when they were toddlers and a couple of rain barrels that had seen better days.

 The Setup